Kevin Labanc

-Kevin Labanc (born December 12, 1995) is an American professional ice hockey right winger who is currently an unrestricted free agent.
-He most recently played for the Columbus Blue Jackets of the National Hockey League (NHL).
-He formerly played for the San Jose Sharks, who drafted him in the sixth round, 171st overall, of the 2014 NHL entry draft.
+Kevin Labanc (born December 12, 1995) is an American professional ice hockey right winger for the Shanghai Dragons of the Kontinental Hockey League.
+He formerly played for the San Jose Sharks and Columbus Blue Jackets in the National Hockey League.
+San Jose drafted him in the sixth round, 171st overall, of the 2014 NHL entry draft.

 Playing career

 Labanc got his first taste of hockey at the Staten Island Skating Pavilion.
 As a youth, he played in the 2008 Quebec International Pee-Wee Hockey Tournament with the New Jersey Devils minor ice hockey team.
 He later played amateur junior hockey in New Jersey through the Youth Hockey League, to the Atlantic Junior Hockey League with the New Jersey Rockets before he was selected to play in the U.S. National Development Team Program through the United States Hockey League.

 At the conclusion of his tenure in the U.S. Development Program, Labanc opted to forgo collegiate hockey and pursue a major junior career in the Ontario Hockey League with the Barrie Colts.
 He was originally drafted by the Colts in the 2011 Priority Selection in the sixth round, 103rd overall.
 He scored 35 points in 65 games as a rookie in the 2013–14 season with the Colts and was drafted by the San Jose Sharks in the 2014 NHL entry draft, 171st overall.

 In the following two season with the Colts, Labanc broke out offensively with back-to-back 100-point seasons.
 In the 2015–16 season, his overage year, Labanc led the Colts and the League with 88 assists and 127 points.
 He was awarded the Leo Lalonde Memorial Trophy and the Jim Mahon Memorial Trophy as the top scoring right winger in the OHL.
 He completed his junior career with the Colts amongst franchise leader's in points-per-game games and finished fourth overall in scoring with 269 points in just 198 games.

 On March 9, 2016, Labanc was signed by the San Jose Sharks to a three-year entry-level contract.
-He was assigned to join AHL affiliate, the San Jose Barracuda, for their post-season run, making his professional debut in a solitary game.
+He was assigned to join the team's AHL affiliate, the San Jose Barracuda, for their post-season run, making his professional debut in a solitary game.